-Across the street was a shiny modern hotel of the upscale chain variety.
-Just down the road, father south, was a large, meandering, one-of-a-kind inn called MacTavish’s Seaside Cottage.
-It looked nothing like a cottage, and there were no seas.
+Perched on a hill across the street from the station sat a shiny, modern hotel of the upscale chain variety.
+Just down the road, father south, was a large, meandering, one-of-a-kind establishment called MacTavish’s Seaside Cottage.
+It looked nothing like a cottage, and, as we were inland, there were no seas.
 I doubted the existence of a MacTavish.

 I headed over at once.

-The place was evocative of a lost inn in Brigadoon, had the highlands such a place.
-There was a square main building of only a single story with wings jutting off at various angles into the rolling hills beyond.
-Yet there were windows enough that the lobby was bright and airy.
-Two full suits of armor stood guard by the check-in desk to the left, while a life-sized bronze statue of two downhill skiers stood under a skylight in the middle of the room.
+The place evoked a lost inn in Brigadoon.
+A square main building of a single story sent wings jutting off at various angles into the rolling hills beyond.
+Floor-to-ceiling windows made the lobby bright and airy.
+A full suit of armor stood guard over the check-in counter, while a sculpture of two downhill skiers whooshed under a skylight in the middle of the room.

-Behind the statue, straight back, was the Breezy, a sleek, glass-enclosed restaurant and bar that sat overlooking Lake Serenity.
-It had an outdoor wrap-around deck that was filled with greenery and tourists on this balmy day, eating and holding tight to their napkins lest they be lost to the murky depths.
+Behind the statue was the Breezy, a sleek restaurant overlooking Lake Serenity (Lake Tranquility was in the next town over, go figure).
+The restaurant’s outdoor deck was packed with tourists on this balmy day, eating and holding tight to their napkins, lest they be lost to the murky depths.

-Sure enough, once I pulled open the heavy door, the pub name etched into leaded glass, I had to pause a moment and let my eyes adjust to the change in light, atmosphere, and, possibly, century.
+Beyond the heavy door, down a short dark-wood hallway, in a tall room lined with chestnut paneling, I paused to let my eyes adjust to the change in light, atmosphere, and, possibly, century.

 I sat at the bar.

-I went back to my menu reading.
-I was surprised to find oysters were a featured dish.
+I went back to my menu, surprised to find oysters were a featured dish.

 “Ask him what Oswego means.”
 This was from the bartender, a lanky man with salt-and-pepper hair.
 “Oh, but place your order first.”